GoSimpleLLC/nbvcxz/README.md

 `nbvcxz` can be used as a stand-alone console program, or import it as a library.

 ### Standalone
-To use as a stand-alone program, just compile and run it by calling:
+To use as a stand-alone program, just compile, and run it by calling:
 `java -jar nbvcxz-1.1.0.jar`
 ![alt text](http://imgur.com/ZpSU4Hs.png)